struct/HardenedPartitionAlloc/README.md

 All calls to ASSERT have been replaced with ASSERT_WITH_SECURITY_IMPLICATION and enabled by default.
 This means the following additional security checks are enabled:

+## Allocate

-	* User allocations are preceeded by a canary value that is unique per-partition
+	* Allocations are preceeded by a canary value that is unique per-partition
 	* New allocations are memset with 0xAB
+	* All freelist pointers are checked for a valid page mask and root inverted self value

+## Free

-	* Free'd allocations are memset (but their canary values preserved) before they're added to delayed free list
+	* Free'd allocations have their user data memset before they're added to delayed free list

 # Other additions